williamthome/euneus/README.md

 ### Note about proplists

-Proplists are not handled by Euneus, you must override the `list_encoder` option in the encoder to handle them, for example:
+Proplists are not handled by Euneus, you must convert proplists to maps before the encoding or override the `list_encoder` option in the encoder to handle them, for example:

 ```erlang
 1> Options = #{